New 200 home seafront home development on preserved historic military complex.

 Wates Residential and Homes England joined forces in 2018 to develop 200 new homes at the historic location of Daedalus, the former Royal Naval Air Station at Lee-on-the-Solent.

-- The 200 properties will consist of 120 private homes and 80 shared ownership homes.
+- The 200 properties consist of 120 private homes and 80 shared ownership homes

-- The design of the new homes celebrates the area’s rich heritage by using traditional brick facades and tiled roofs, with a network of green spaces and play areas also being created.
+- The design of the new homes celebrates the area’s rich heritage by using traditional brick facades and tiled roofs, with green spaces created

 - Wates Residential donated £500 to a local charity start-up, Women 4 Women to encourage greater community cohesion and reduce loneliness